RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 res_flexible_powers = fp.compute_powers(auth=auth, voltages=voltages, power=power)
 ```

-If we plot the trajectory of the control in the $(P, Q)$ space, the following result is obtained:
+If we plot the trajectory of the control in the $(P, Q)$ space, we get:

 ```{image} /_static/Load/FlexibleLoad/PmaxU_QU_Sequential_1_Trajectory_Example.svg
 :width: 700
 :align: center
 ```

-The same plot could have been obtained using the following command:
+The same plot can be obtained with:

 ```python
 from matplotlib import pyplot as plt